 (18) A course change shall require production of a Transitional Course Amendments Template and, where prescribed by the Senior Deputy Vice Chancellor, a Resource Statement.

-(19) A changed course shall not be delivered in its new form until the course change submission has been approved and, where relevant, the SDVC has confirmed the economic viability, and the Director, Student Experience Team has confirmed the viability of the implementation schedule of the revised course.
+(19) A changed course shall not be delivered in its new form until the course change submission has been approved and, where relevant, the SDVC has confirmed the economic viability, and the Director, Student Administration Services has confirmed the viability of the implementation schedule of the revised course.

 (20) A major change to a course may not be made in the year prior to a School Review, unless:

 (22) Where the proposal has come from a Head of School /Head of College or Pro Vice Chancellor, the School Board /College Board shall be responsible for recommending the removal of a course.
 It shall then for forwarded for consideration by Council through the Academic Board.

 (23) The SDVC must be informed of the proposed removal of the course to ascertain that this action does not adversely affect the strategic directions or current Academic Plan of the University and that this action complies with ASCED requirements.